rajgoel/course-scientific-programming/01-lab/slides.md

 ### GitHub

 All projects must be hosted on GitHub.

 Group members are expected to use branches, commits, and pull requests to manage and track changes collaboratively.

 ---

 ### Evaluation criteria

-Project work will be assessed based on the following criteria:
+The project will be assessed based on the following criteria:

 - **Project ambition**
   Complexity and scope of the selected topic